realanmup/larawsl/readme.md

 **Support**

-If you have any questions or need assistance with larawsl, you can reach out to us on [GitHub Discussions](https://github.com/realanmup/larawsl/discussions) or contact the project maintainers at [email address].
+If you have any questions or need assistance with larawsl, you can reach out to us on [GitHub Discussions](https://github.com/realanmup/larawsl/discussions) or contact the project maintainers at `realanmup@gmail.com`.

 Let larawsl streamline your development environment setup and empower you to focus on building amazing projects with ease!
 Happy coding!